 The views of the mountain were stunning.
 The wildflowers along the trail inspiring.
 The family time fun and enjoyable, even with the puking, wasps and rain.

 And that’s how every adventure in the outdoors goes.
 A little joy mixed in with a lot of aggravation.
 I can’t control the weather or when my kids get sick, but I can control my attitude about it.
-I can choose to savor the beauty in the outdoors and ignore the cold as best I can.
-I can choose to cut a hike short or skip it altogether depending on what works that day.
-I could spend all day in my sleeping bag if needed.
+What I can do is savor the beauty in the outdoors and ignore the cold as best I can.
+I can cut a hike short or skip it altogether depending on what works that day.
+If needed I could spend all day in my sleeping bag, if the kids would let me.